 - Once this is connected to Canvas, you should click on any course zyBooks assignment link in Canvas to then subscribe to this text.
-(Do not go to the zyBooks website and create a new account.) - A subscription is \$64.
-Students may begin subscribing on January 2, 2024 and the cutoff to subscribe is April 30, 2024.
-Subscriptions will last until May 29, 2024. - Turning Account License used with TurningPoint app (see "Clicker Questions" section below) - The TurningPoint app is free, but you do need to have purchased a Turning Account License and register it from the CS 328 course Canvas site, or I will not be able to "see" your answers. - (If you purchased a multi-semester license in Fall 2023, you should just need to register that from the CS 328 course Canvas site.) - Note: I am told that the best price for the Turning Account License is available when you follow the "Turning Account Registration" link in Canvas -- this link is on the left-hand-side of the course Canvas site. - Any additional required readings will be made available either on-line, or via resources available through the Cal Poly Humboldt Library such as the ACM Digital Library and Safari TechBooks Online.
+(Do NOT go to the zyBooks website and create a new account.) - A subscription is \$64.
+Students may begin subscribing on January 6, 2025 and the cutoff to subscribe is May 1, 2025.
+Subscriptions will last until May 30, 2025. - Turning Account License used with TurningPoint app (see "Clicker Questions" section below) - The PointSolutions app is free, but you do need to purchase a Turning Account License and register it from the CS 328 course Canvas site, or I will not be able to "see" your answers. - (If you purchased a multi-semester license in Fall 2024, you should just need to register that from the CS 328 course Canvas site.)